-But I get shame; I know it intimately.
-An emotion that feels isolating and embarrassing and not-appropriate-to-talk-about.
-Sometimes I want to yell from the rooftops: I feel shame.
+I understand shame; I know it intimately--an emotion that feels isolating and embarrassing and not-appropriate-to-talk-about.
+Sometimes I want to yell from the rooftops: I feel shame every day.
 If I declare it and expose it, then it loses power.
 And I connect with others on a deeper level--we honor both the darkness and the light in each other.

 Sometimes I don't detect my shame habit and I spend hours or days in a funk--in the distorted darkness.
-But then I remember; I remember my worthiness and basic goodness; I find my center and see my choices.
+But then I remember.
+I remember my worthiness and basic goodness; I find my center and see my choices.
 Because just as I know shame, I also know acceptance.
 I've felt my heart open with acceptance of others, life difficulties, and of myself.
 Acceptance is the expansive antidote to shame's shrinking darkness.
+And it's a daily practice.

 Shame sprawls as heavy sludge,